 This information applies to Scotland only

-Pre-school education aims to encourage children aged between two and five years old to learn and develop in a caring and nurturing setting.
+Pre-school early learning and childcare aims to encourage children aged between two and five years old to learn and develop in a caring and nurturing setting.
 Funded early learning and childcare has replaced pre-school education.
 It should build on the learning that takes place in a child's home and should also prepare the child for primary school.
 Pre-school children may be entitled to free early learning and childcare.

-How much free pre-school education are children entitled to
+How much free early learning and childcare are eligible children entitled to

-Children who are eligible for free early learning and childcare are entitled to 600 hours of funded pre-school education over the school year.
-This usually means that a child is offered five sessions of pre-school education a week, throughout the school year.
+Children who are eligible for free early learning and childcare are entitled to 600 hours of funded early learning and childcare over the school year.
+This usually means that a child is offered 16 hours of early learning and childcare a week during term time, throughout the school year.

-Children do not have to have pre-school education and as a parent you can decide whether you think your child will benefit or not.
-It is generally thought that children find it easier to go to primary school and do better when they get there if they have had pre-school education, but this may not be the case for all children.
-You can discuss these matters with your local nursery, your local authority or with other advisory bodies (see Further information).
+Children do not have to have pre-school early learning and childcare and as a parent you can decide whether you think your child will benefit or not.
+It is generally thought that children find it easier to go to primary school and do better when they get there if they have had pre-school early learning and childcare, but this may not be the case for all children.
+You can discuss these matters with your local nursery, your local authority or with other advisory bodies.

 Local authorities provide early learning and childcare in nursery classes in primary schools and nursery schools.
 However local authorities have also made arrangements with private and voluntary centres to make sure that there are enough places available to meet the demand.
-This means that there are a variety of different types of pre-school providers:
+This means that there are a variety of different types of early learning and childcare providers:

 - local authority nursery schools and classes